-The conditions of the Holuhraun eruption are significantly different to eruptions investigated in previous studies using IASI (Carboni et al, 2016), because the plume from Holuhraun was confined to altitudes between the surface and 6 km at highnorthern latitudes and because the eruption took place during the autumn and winter months.
+The conditions of the Holuhraun eruption are significantly different to eruptions investigated in previous studies using IASI (Carboni et al, 2016), because the plume from Holuhraun was confined to altitudes between the surface and 6km at high-northern latitudes and because the eruption took place during the autumn and winter months.
 As a result there is less radiance and low (or negative) thermal contrast between the surface and the first layer of the atmosphere.
 These conditions lead to lower sensitivity for measurements in both the UV and TIR spectral range.
-Nevertheless a cross-comparison with other available measurements is informative when assessing our results.
-The following comparisons are an addition to previous comparisons done between UV satellite measurements and a dispersion model (Schmidt et al., 2015) and balloon measurements (Vignelles
+Nevertheless, a cross-comparison with other available measurements is informative when assessing our results.
+The following comparisons are an addition to previous comparisons done between UV satellite measurements and a dispersion model (Schmidt et al., 2015) and balloon measurements (Vignelles et al., 2016).

-- First the IASI dataset is compared with ground-based Brewer measurements of the SO_2 column amount of the mature plume over Finland.
-Successively the plume height is compared with near-source measurements in Iceland using: ground- and aircraft-based visual observations, web camera and NicAIR II infrared images, triangulation of scanning DOAS instruments, and the location of SO_2 peaks measured by DOAS traverses as reported in Pfeffer et al. (2018). - The Brewer ground measurements (Ialongo et al., 2015) were made at Sodankylä (67.42° N, 26.59° E).
-The SO2 column amounts are routinely obtained from the direct solar irradiances at wavelengths of 306.3, 316.8 and 320.1 nm, by using the same Brewer algorithm as for the ozone retrieval (Kerr et al., 1988).
+First the IASI data set is compared with ground-based Brewer measurements of the SO2 column amount of the mature plume over Finland.
+Successively, the plume height is compared with near-source measurements in Iceland using ground- and aircraft-based visual observations, web camera and NicAIR II infrared images, triangulation of scanning

+DOAS instruments and the location of SO2 peaks measured by DOAS traverses as reported in Pfeffer et al. (2018).

+The Brewer ground measurements (Ialongo et al., 2015) were made at Sodankylä (67.42° N, 26.59° E).
+The SO2 column amounts are routinely obtained from the direct solar irradiances at wavelengths of 306.3, 316.8 and 320.1 nm by using the same Brewer algorithm as for the ozone retrieval (Kerr et al., 1988).
 The method is based on the Lambert-Beer law, which describes the attenuation of the direct solar irradiance reaching the Earth's surface at certain wavelengths due to the atmospheric constituents.
 In order to avoid the effects of stray light at short wavelengths, the measurements corresponding to large air mass values (after 14:20 UT) are not included.
 The SO2 column amounts in Sodankylä are typically close to zero with an estimated detection limit of about 1 DU.
-Ialongo et al. (2015) compared the SO2 column amount values from the Brewer and OMI - measurements in Sodankylä during September 2014.
+Ialongo et al. (2015) compared the SO2 column amount values from the Brewer and OMI measurements in Sodankylä during September 2014.
 The differences between OMI and Brewer retrievals were usually smaller than 2 DU.

-The comparison here is performed by averaging all the IASI pixels that pass quality control, within 200 km of the ground measurements.
+The comparison here is performed by averaging all the IASI pixels that pass quality control within 200 km of the ground measurements.
 The Brewer instrument measures in the UV and thus only in daylight conditions.
-This means that only the the 200 km circle in the IASI data and does not pass over the ground measurement station.
-This means that while IASI presents high SO_2 measurements, elevated values are not observed in the Brewer measurements.

-30 first month of the eruption can be considered.
-Figure 6 shows the time-series of SO2 column amount from both ground measurements and IASI as a function of time.
-All the 'plume' episodes (with SO2 amount larger than 2 DU) are consistent between the two datasets with the exception of 15th and 19th September where the plume only passes over the northern part of
+This means that only the first month of the eruption can be considered.
+Figure 6 shows the time series of the SO2 column amount from both ground measurements and IASI as a function of time.

 Figure 6.
-Time-series of the SO_2 column amount [DU] measurements at Sodankylä as a function of day from the 1st September 2014.
-Black symbols are the Brewer measurements with error bars, red symbols are the mean and standard deviation of all the IASI measurements within 200 km, blue lines represent the maximum and minimum of the IASI measurements.
+Time series of the SO2 column amount (DU) measurements at Sodankylä as a function of day from the 1 September 2014.
+Black symbols are the Brewer measurements with error bars, red symbols are the mean and standard deviation of all the IASI measurements within 200 km, and blue lines represent the maximum and minimum of the IASI measurements.